 - When the scheme involves the restriction of information regarding the final beneficiaries.

 - Transactions between related parties that involve “assets of difficult valuation”, or reorganizations or restructurings without change of cash or assets.

 Companies need to work closely with their tax advisors to avoid generating liabilities for unreported activities.

-Biz Latin Hub ensures that your company complies with transfer pricing regulations in Mexico
+Biz Latin Hub can insure you comply with regulations related to transfer pricing in Mexico

 The Mexican government has established a complete set of regulations that companies must follow to comply with the transfer pricing regime and avoid penalties from tax authorities.
 Companies that are part of a business group or have commercial relations with parties located in lower tax jurisdictions must monitor these regulations.